Yamakagashi Pass

 Lv2 stats: Cursister (115 HP, 38 atk), Steamroid (100 HP, 45 atk), Raging Samurai (100 HP, 45 atk).

-13F is usually the final safe-ish floor, so if you decide to linger, try to reach Lv20 for faster HP regen.
+13F is the final safe-ish floor - if you decide to linger, aim for Lv20 for the fastest HP regen speed.

 Beyond 13F, enemies like Swordsman, Nigiri Morph, Polygon Shaka, and Pot Knave begin to appear,

-so you often risk losing more resources than you gain if you try to check rooms or linger.
+so you usually risk losing more resources than you gain if you try to check rooms or linger.

 14-16F

-These 3 floors feature Pot Knave (65 HP, 35 atk, 25 def), who throws Weeds into pots in your inventory.
+Pot Knave (14-16F) throws Weeds into open pots or incenses in your inventory.

 If you're adjacent in a room, shoot an arrow at a wall and step away to have them focus on the item.

-Despite having a more troublesome ability, they also have higher attack power than Curse Girl.
+Despite having a somewhat trickier ability, they also have higher attack power than Curse Girl.

 Of course, these monsters will also transform items on the ground into Weeds.

-Curse Girl and Masked Samurai exit the monster table, but Pot Knave is still around on 16F.
+Curse Girl and Masked Samurai exit the table after 15F, but Pot Knave is still around on 16F.

 Polygon Shaka (16-21F) decreases Fullness by 5, and warps in front of Shiren when in a room.

-Swordsman (15-21F) disarms your equipped shield, sending it flying 10 tiles behind you.
+Swordsman (15-21F) disarms your shield even if cursed, sending it flying 10 tiles behind you.

 N'dulu (16-19F) disguises itself as an item, and does a surprise attack when you use the item.